uptest-sc/uptest/usage_future.md

 --pallet-version, optional, specify a specific pallet version to check if it changed during the runtime upgrade
 --pallet-prefix, optional, specify a specific prefix to check if it changed during the runtime upgrade, for example: "py/trsry"
---pallet-name, optional, specify the pallet you want to interact to --pallet-info, optional, query a live chain for details for a specific pallet --balance-diff, optional, Display accounts with update account balance
+--pallet-name, optional, specify the pallet you want to interact to --pallet-info, optional, query a live chain for details for a specific pallet
+--pallet-storage-diff, optional, display changes made to a pallets storage --balance-diff, optional, Display accounts with update account balance
 --connect-at-block, optional, specify what block you want to use when interacting with the chain, if not set Uptest will connect at the latest finalized block
 --migration-search, optional, Search for migration code in Pallet.